-Privacy of personal information is an important principle to Emerald Dental Works Inc. We are committed to collecting, using and disclosing personal information responsibly and only to the extent necessary for the goods and services we provide.
+Privacy of personal information is an important principle to Rotsaert Dental Laboratory Services Inc. We are committed to collecting, using and disclosing personal information responsibly and only to the extent necessary for the goods and services we provide.
 We also try to be open and transparent as to how we handle personal information.
 This document describes our privacy policies.

 WHAT IS PERSONAL INFORMATION?

 Personal information is information about an identifiable individual.
 Personal information includes information that relates to their personal characteristics (e.g., gender, age, income, home address or phone number, ethnic background, family status), their health (e.g., health history, oral health condition, health services and devices received by them) or their activities and views (e.g., a person’s self-image, religion, politics, opinions expressed by an individual, an opinion or evaluation of an individual).
 Personal information is to be contrasted with business information (e.g., an individual’s business address and telephone number), which is not protected by privacy legislation.

 Our organization, Rotsaert Dental Laboratory Services Inc., includes at the time of writing three dental technologists and two technicians.
 We use a number of consultants and agencies that may, in the course of their duties, have limited access to personal information we hold.
 These include computer consultants, laboratory security and maintenance workers, bookkeepers and accountants, temporary workers to cover holidays, credit card companies, website managers, premises cleaners and lawyers.
 We restrict their access to any personal information we hold as much as is reasonably possible.
 We also have their assurance that they follow appropriate privacy principles.